Guidance document for jurisdictions on how to assess and develop soft story retrofit programs

 City of Oakland Seismic Retrofit Grants – Are you a homeowner or multifamily building owner in Oakland?
 The city has just launched a grant program for single family (1-4 unit) and soft story (5+ units with a weak ground story) retrofit.
 Interested property owners can access program information, FAQs, and online applications here.
 Applications are due February 17 for single family retrofit grants and February 24 for soft story retrofit grants, so act now!Posted on 01.05.17

 Soft Story Retrofit Program Development Resilience Policy Guidance Document – ABAG is pleased to announce the release of our newest publication.
 This document is intended to help jurisdictions decide if soft story retrofit policy is an appropriate tool for increasing local resilience to seismic hazards.
 Check out the report today!
 For questions or comments, or if you want help developing a retrofit program, email us.Posted on 04.25.16

 M6.4 Taiwan Earthquake - The February 6th quake appears to have damaged buildings and infrastructure.
 The Bay Area has many strong ties to Taiwan and we offer our collective sympathy to the impacted communities.
 Damaging earthquakes reaffirm the Bay Area’s commitment to ensuring safe housing, and resilient infrastructure across the region.
 Get more information about how to get prepared in our Earthquake Portal.
 Posted on 02.05.16

-The Earthquake and Hazards Program of the Association of Bay Area Governments seeks to promote a more sustainable, resilient, and prosperous region where our communities are prepared to withstand and quickly recover from the effects of earthquakes and natural hazards of regional importance.
+The Resilience Program of the Association of Bay Area Governments seeks to promote a more sustainable, resilient, and prosperous region where our communities are prepared to withstand and quickly recover from the effects of earthquakes and natural hazards.
 Learn more.